 So if you’re looking for somewhere for your next camping trip, why not consider the Mt Barney Lodge.

 Hopefully you found this guide on staying at Mt Barney Lodge Island helpful.
-Click here for our guide on even more campsites in the Mt Barney National Park area or here for other great campsites within a 2 hour drive of Brisbane.
+Click here for our guide on even more campsites in the Mt Barney National Park area or if you’re interested in camping at Lamington National Park click here for our guide to O’Reilly’s Campgrounds.